adgayle/aws-saa-study-guide/saa.md

 * Identity pools provide temporary AWS credentials to access services e.g. S3
 * Cognito Sync can sync user data across multiple devices (based on SNS)
 * Web Identity Federation exchanges identity and security information between th iDP and the application
-* OIDC type of identity provider which uses OAuth
+* OIDC is a type of identity provider which uses OAuth
-* SAML type of identity provider which is used for SSO (Single Sign-on)
+* SAML is a type of identity provider which is used for SSO (Single Sign-on)

 ## EC2
 Amazon Elastic Compute Cloud reduces the time required to obtain and boot new server instances.
 Scale up and down quickly.
 Pay only for what you need.
 * Termination protection is off by default
-* Root EBS is removed automatically by default on termination
+* Root EBS is removed automatically by default on instance termination
-* An instance profile attaches a role to an instance and allows it to perform tasks against AWS devices based on access.
+* An instance profile attaches a role to an instance and allows it to perform tasks against AWS devices based on access
-* Cannot encrypt customer volumes on AWS AMI must use a custom and encrypt on copy

 ### Pricing Options
 * On Demand - pay a fixed rate by the hour no commitment
     * Good for low cost no upfront payment